 We sell products to large, multi-national broad line resellers, sometimes referred to as direct market resellers ("DMRs"), as well as thousands of VARs, which tend to be smaller and focus on value added services to their customers.
 As part of our strategic growth plan, we expect to continue diversifying our customer base by offering compelling products to the VAR community as we develop our vendor partner lineup.
 As a result, an increasing proportion of our sales in 2023 were from VARs, driven by a continued focus on increasing sales to larger VARs with more than \$1 million in annual sales.
-For the year ended December 31, 2023, the Company had two customers, both of whom are considered DMRs, that accounted for 20%, and 15%, respectively, of consolidated net sales and as of December 31, 2023, 15% and 6%, respectively, of total net accounts receivable.
-For the year ended December 31, 2022, these same two customers accounted for 21%, and 16%, respectively, of consolidated net sales and as of December 31, 2022, 16% and 18%, respectively, of total net accounts receivable.
+For the year ended December 31, 2023, the Company had two customers, both of whom are considered DMRs, that accounted for 20%, and 15%, respectively, of consolidated net sales and as of December 31, 2022, these same two customers accounted for 21%, and 16%, respectively, of total net accounts receivable.
+For the year ended December 31, 2022, these same two customers accounted for 21%, and 16%, respectively, of consolidated net sales and as of December 31, 2022, these same two customers accounted for 21%, and 16%, respectively, of total net accounts receivable.
+For the year ended December 31, 2022, these same two customers accounted for 21%, and 16%, respectively, of total net sales and as of December 31, 2022, 16% and 18%, respectively, of total net accounts receivable.
 Our top five customers accounted for 51% and 52% of consolidated net sales in 2023 and 2022, respectively.
 The loss of a key customer or a group of customers could have an adverse effect on the Company.